sindresorhus/awesome-observables/readme.md

 - [localForage-observable](https://github.com/thgreasi/localForage-observable) - Observables for localForage.

+## Libraries

+These are libraries that harness the power of Observables, not necessarily Observable implementations.

+- [Cycle.js](http://cycle.js.org) - A fully reactive JavaScript framework for Human-Computer Interaction.

 ## Articles

 - [The introduction to Reactive programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - Reactive programming using Observables.